fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 temporal dimension could make sense (that's what the NYC taxi dataset does by partitioning by year and month).
-Instead, here, we can use the `max_rows_per_file` argument of the `write_dataset()` function to limit how large each parquet file is.
+Instead, here, we can use the `max_rows_per_file` argument of the `write_dataset()` function to limit how large each Parquet file is.
 At least for this dataset, I found that limiting the number of rows to 10 million per file seemed like a good compromise.
 Each file is about 720 MB which is close to the file sizes in the NYC taxi dataset.
-The [Python documentation](https://arrow.apache.org/docs/python/dataset.html#partitioning-performance-considerations) has a good explanation about partitioning a dataset.
-The general recommendation is to avoid individual parquet files smaller than 20 MB and larger than 2 GB, while avoiding a partition layout that would create more than 10,000 partitions.
+The [PyArrow documentation](https://arrow.apache.org/docs/python/dataset.html#partitioning-performance-considerations) has a good overview on strategies for partitioning a dataset.
+The general recommendation is to avoid individual Parquet files smaller than 20 MB and larger than 2 GB, while avoiding a partition layout that would create more than 10,000 partitions.

 ```r
 write_dataset(